StuartsHome/layoutAPP/README.md

 # layoutAPP
-A repository to test how to structure a Python Application for maximum readability.
+A repository to test how to structure a Python Application for readability.

 Also, using different APIs that I find interesting.